gpetters94/Shades-of-gray-theme/README.md

 rm -rf README.md LICENSE .git
 sudo cp -r * /usr/share/themes/
 ```
-> **Note:** Existing installations of Shades-of-gray are overwritten by the last command.
+> **Note:** existing installations of Shades-of-gray are overwritten by the last command.
 If Shades-of-gray was previously installed using your distribution‘s package management, the package should be uninstalled first.

 ### Manual Installation